Adan-878/calculator/README.md

 # calculator
-trying to make a calc
+trying to make a calculator